Kerschel/COMP6501_Final/README.md

 * In the app.yml file replace the DATABASE_HOST with the endpoint url.
  ![SQL DB endpoint](SQLDB_Endpoint.PNG)
 * Go back the the Cloudformation and navigate to the EC2 Instance craeated.
-* Look for the IPv4 creaated.
+* Look for the IPv4 created.
 * run the command docker-compose  -H tcp://*EC2 Instance IPv4*:2375 -f app.yml up -d
 * (Optional) To view the container made run the command docker  -H tcp://*EC2 Instance IP* ps -a
   ![SQL DB endpoint](SQLDB_Endpoint.PNG)